-employer-funded pension plan
+employer-funded occupational pension

 Employer-funded occupational pension: Your guide to a secure future